 Platform Installation and Preparation

-Refer to IB*2.0*576 documentation on the National Patch Module (NPM) on Forum for the detailed installation instructions.
+Refer to the IB*2.0*576 documentation on the National Patch Module (NPM) on Forum for the detailed installation instructions.
 These instructions would include any pre installation steps if applicable.

 Download and Extract Files

-Refer to IB*2.0*576 documentation on the NPM for where to find related documentation that can be downloaded.
+Refer to the IB*2.0*576 documentation on the NPM for where to find related documentation that can be downloaded.
 IB*2.0*576 will be transmitted via a PackMan message and can be pulled from the NPM.
 It is not a host file, and therefore does not need to be downloaded separately.

 Database Creation